This post may contain affiliate links. Please see our disclosure for more information.

-In general, takra is warming, so it is best for vata and kapha body types, however pitta individuals can still enjoy it was cilantro, mint, fennel, and other cooling spices.
-It is also helpful for anyone to use pitta recipes in the summer.
+In general, takra is warming, so it is best for vata and kapha body types, however pitta individuals can still enjoy it with cilantro, mint, fennel, and other cooling spices.
+It is also recommended to use pitta recipes in the summer.

 There is a lot confusion on the internet about what takra really is.

 Many people are calling it lassi, which is the more widely known yogurt-based drink you get at Indian restaurants.